About the Organization

 Organization

 HacDC is a District of Columbia Non-Profit Corporation, incorporated on March 26, 2008.
 Our file number is 280867.
 We were organized exclusively for charitable, educational, and scientific purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code.
-We are in the 501(c)(3) application process and intend to become a 501(c)(3) public charity as soon as possible.
+We are a 501(c)(3) recognized public charity with EIN 26-2253467.

 Governance